emeryberger/CSrankings/docs/CONTRIBUTING.md

 **Adding one or more faculty members (including an entire department)**

+- [ ] If the department is not yet listed in CSrankings, the entire faculty needs to be added (not just one faculty member).

 - [ ] Enter each faculty member's [DBLP](http://dblp.org) name by modifying `faculty-affiliations.csv`; include disambiguation suffixes like 0001 as needed.

 - [ ] If DBLP has multiple entries for this person, all of them need to be listed.
 If an alias is not already present in `dblp-aliases.csv`, add it.